faq’s

 Do you take Insurance?

-I also accept FSA and HSA debit/credit cards.
-Payment plans and financing options are available.
-We accept cash, Visa credit/debit, Mastercard/debit, PayPal credit, and AMEX.
+Clarity Call sessions are self-pay only; however, I also accept FSA and HSA debit/credit cards.
+We accept Visa credit/debit, Mastercard/debit, PayPal credit, and AMEX.
 Medical receipts are provided upon request to submit to your insurance company for reimbursement.

 How much does it cost to work with a dietitian?

-Not ready for a Clarity call?
-No problem, use your insurance benefits, and let’s get started!
+Let’s get started!
 Shoot me a text at 202-525-6594 or email andreanorelle@andreanorelle.com.
 This way, I can learn more about your situation and how I may be able to help.
-Once your insurance is confirmed, you will get a special booking link!
-Phone and email services are part of our secure messaging platforms.

 Do you offer single sessions?

-The Clarity Call is 30 minutes long.
 We delve deep into your goals, and I provide personalized next-step nutrition recommendations.
-You will walk away with premium time-saving resources to help you move forward confidently and help maximize your results.
+You will walk away with a better relationship with food, receive personal meal plans, grocery lists, and other time-saving resources to help you move forward confidently, helping you lose weight, maintain it, and achieve a healthy lifestyle.

 Are appointments offered in the office or virtually?

-We only offer sessions virtually.
-Clients can schedule visits during dinner time and don’t have to fight for parking spaces or sit in traffic as when traveling to an office.
+We only offer sessions virtually at this time.
+Clients can schedule visits during the day or around dinner time.
+You don’t have to fight for parking spaces or sit in traffic, and the dietitian can see you from the comfort of your home or office.

 How is my privacy protected during a virtual visit?